-5. Run the pidu command to restore the Printer Inventory.
+- 5. Use one of these methods to restore the Printer Inventory: - Run the pidu command.

-Example: This example shows how to restore the Printer Inventory from file /var/Printsrv.backups/inventory.backup.yymmdd.
-This command uses the UNIX redirection symbols (> for stdout and 2> for stderr) to redirect command output to file pidu.output, and command errors to file pidu.errors: pidu /var/Printsrv.backups/inventory.backup.yymmdd >pidu.output 2>pidu.errors
+Example: This example shows how to restore the Printer Inventory from file /var/ Printsrv.backups/inventory.backup.yymmdd.
+This command uses the UNIX redirection symbols (> for stdout and 2> for stderr) to redirect command output to file pidu.output, and command errors to file pidu.errors:

+pidu /var/Printsrv.backups/inventory.backup.yymmdd >pidu.output 2>pidu.errors sdbu -z

-6. If you use Infoprint Central, update the Infoprint Central search database to reflect the changed contents of the Printer Inventory.
+- If you see message AOP192E, run the loadprinterinventory command.
+See "Restoring the Printer Inventory with the loadprinterinventory command" on page 105. - 6.
+(Optional) If you use Infoprint Central, update the Infoprint Central search database to reflect the changed contents of the Printer Inventory.

-Example: Run the sdbu command with the -z option to update this database: sdbu -z
+Example: Run the sdbu command with the -z option to update this database: